 There is an integrated sintering process that cures the inks during the build to achieve the desired conductivity and adhesion.

 Can the DragonFly 2020 3D printer make flexible circuit boards?

-Yes—more information will be released soon.
+Yes—more information about flexible 3D printed circuit boards will be released soon.

 Can the printed PCBs be used in high-speed digital or RF application?

 Yes, the performance of the dielectric and conductive materials is being characterized for these applications – more information to come.

 Does the printed PCB have any limitations?
 For example, is there a maximum current or specific temperature ranges?
 Can the 3D printed PCB be used like regular copper based PCBs?